 Increasing internet penetration and accessibility to affordable smartphones in emerging markets have led to the exponential growth of eCommerce.
 The global valuation of the eCommerce market is expected to surpass 6 trillion dollars by 2023.

-As it continues to grow, the eCommerce market is innovating to optimize, maximize its reach, and enhance its bottom line.
+As it continues to grow, the eCommerce market innovates to optimize, maximize its reach, and enhance its bottom line.

-With more people getting connected to eCommerce every day and ever-changing customer behavior, businesses are leveraging new-age technologies to transform production and other processes.
+With more people getting connected to eCommerce every day and ever-changing customer behavior, businesses leverage new-age technologies to transform production and other processes.

-Moreover, eCommerce players are aggressively integrating the Internet of Things (IoT) to optimize their delivery channels, order tracking, marketing, and maintenance, among others.
+Moreover, eCommerce players aggressively integrate the Internet of Things (IoT) to optimize their delivery channels, order tracking, marketing, and maintenance, among others.

-Let us take a more in-depth look into how IoT is enabling eCommerce businesses to become more efficient and profitable.
+Let us take a more in-depth look into how IoT enables eCommerce businesses to become more efficient and profitable.

 1. Improved Tracking Across the Supply Chain